 Living on the road, you have to find a new place to sleep every night, which sometimes can be an adventure.
 You also have to find your own “style”, meaning that you have to find out in what kind of places you feel comfortable sleeping.
 Below is a short summary of the places where we slept in the different countries we traveled through.
 It is on purpose not very detailed but might serve as inspiration.Useful links for the Americas: http://www.dare2go.com/campingCA.html (camping Central America) http://www.dare2go.com/campingSA.html (camping South America) http://www.brindlepress.com/Camping%20Places/Camping_Places.html (camping Central America) http://www.drivetheamericas.com (look under each country)

-Highway rest areas: In Canada, we slept most of the time in one of the many clean rest areas with toilets along the highways.
+Highway rest areas: We went quite fast through the eastern and central part of Canada and we slept most of the time in one of the many clean rest areas with toilets along the highways.
 Often they are a little bit off the road and surrounded by forest/green areas.

 Crown forest: State owned forest is another good place to sleep.
 Free to use by anyone.